 - 3 The system of laws is different in Mexico

-- 5 Important questions for an end of life plan in Mérida Mexico
+- 5 Important Questions About End of Life Plan in Mérida Mexico

 - 5.1 Is there someone you trust who can act on your behalf?